MaceChettiyadan/Y11Notes/Economics/4. Market Efficiency/Homework.md

 ###### Total Surplus
 - **Total Surplus** is the measure of the net benefits to society from the production and consumption of a good.
 It is equated $TS = PS+CS$
-- The aim of society should be to increase $TS$ in every market - it is an extremelyimportant concept because it provides us with a measure of **market efficiency.**
+- The aim of society should be to increase $TS$ in every market - it is an extremely important concept because it provides us with a measure of **market efficiency.**

 #### Outline the efficiency of market equilibrium i.e. maximising total surplus
 -